Protein:

 When you are ready to serve, shred the Hawaiin pulled pork into a large bowl.
 Discard the banana leaves or use as a garnish or to line the bowl but don't eat it.

 One of the traditional ways of serving Hawaiian pulled pork is as part of a plate lunch.
-The kalua pork goes great with homemade macaroni salad, and rice.
+The kalua pork goes great with homemade macaroni salad, and sticky rice.
 Wash it down with a Coconut Mai Tai or your favorite tiki drink.
+Other great sides for classic kalua pork include Hawaiian rolls, sweet potatoes, fresh pineapple, or poi.

 If you are craving a pulled pork that is packed with even more flavor, then give our slow smoked Eastern North Carolina Pulled Pork or Cochinita Pibil on your Grill or Smoker a try.